PaesslerAG/docker-multi-platform-probe/README.md

 * Configures the NATS server.
 * Installs and starts the NATS server service in the background.

-For the installer and step-by-step instructions on how to set up a NATS server on Windows, see section **Step 1: Install a NATS server** in the [Multi-Platform Probe for PRTG (PDF)][manual] manual.
+For the installer and step-by-step instructions on how to set up a NATS server on Windows, see section **Step 1: Install a NATS server** in the [Multi-Platform Probe for PRTG][manual] manual.

 ℹ️ If you want to deploy your NATS server on a non-Windows system, see the NATS documentation on their website.